cerberus-zone/cerberus_genesis/readme.md

 ### DO NOT use!!

-This repo is still under development
+This repo is still under development.
+Once chain goes live the genesis file will be updated.